fahimamohideen/fahimamohideen.github.io/content/home/about.md

 # This should be the username (folder name) of a profile in your `content/authors/` folder.
 # See https://wowchemy.com/docs/get-started/#introduce-yourself
 author: admin

+design:
+  background:
+    # Choose colors such as from https://html-color-codes.info
+    gradient_start:
+    gradient_end:
+    # The gradient angle from 0-360 degrees
+    gradient_angle:
+    # Text color (true=light, false=dark, or remove for the dynamic theme color).
 ---